Udemy vs. Teachable for creating online courses

 1. You want to run a time-bound class that has weekly lessons and support for a specific amount of time, or

 2. You want to pre-sell your course to validate your idea.
 Dripping content allows you to create lessons over time, rather than have your course completed before you open course enrollment.

 3. You want to run a time limited free Challenge to create buzz for your upcoming course launch.

 When I first wrote this post, neither Udemy or Teachable provided much instructor training or support, but I’m happy to report that times are changing!

 Teachable has a vested interest in the success of the instructors who use their service.
 They recently rolled out “Teachable U” which provides valuable courses and resources to creators who might lack all of the skills and knowledge to create and sell their courses.

 They also offer weekly training webinars as well as educational summits and free virtual workshops.

 I use both of them, but in different ways.

 Udemy is great for validating course concepts.
-I don't recommend relying on it to run your online course business.
-The students on Udemy are great at giving feedback which is essential for improving course content, presentation quality, and online teaching skills.
-By creating a short free or low cost beta course, you can start building your student base and get feedback on what should be included in your premium course offering.
+The students on Udemy are great at giving feedback which is essential for improving your course content, presentation quality, and online teaching skills.
+By creating a short free or low cost beta course, you can get feedback from real students that you can use to create a more premium course offering.